-In our opinion, the financial statements give a true and fair view, in all material respects, the state of affairs of the Branch as at 31 December 2013 and of the Branch's profit and cash flows for the year then ended in accordance with the requirements as set out in Decree-Law No. 32/93/M and the Financial Reporting Standards issued by the Macau SAR.
+In our opinion, the financial statements give a true and fair view of, in all material respects, the state of affairs of the Branch as at 31 December 2014 and of the Branch's profit and cash flows for the year then ended in accordance with the requirements set out in Decree-Law No. 32/93/M and the Financial Reporting Standards of the Macau SAR.